muggy8/improbable/have-and-havenot/ZdPimteZ.md

 Not only that, he also didn't really return to the school at all during the past week.

-The thought of him being neglectful of his duties drove me crazy especially because the cause of it was me.
+The thought of him being neglectful of his duties drove me crazy.
+All the more so because the cause of it was me.

 But he assured me that everything is under control and that his absence isn't being felt at all.